JulienH2000/RT_audio_DSP/README.md

 # RealTime audio DSP
-This project provide a multichannel DSP, with an web server dedicated to remote control It is design for Alsa & Linux based systems.
+This project provide a realtime multichannel DSP, with a web server dedicated to remote control It is design for Alsa & Linux based systems.

 ## Current implementations